luanpotter/shattered-wilds/docs/lexicon/Races.md

 A typical scenario is a small group of low-level adventurers, that eventually have (or encounter) a child, and now must find a way to raise them until they can find the next safe village to drop them off (which can be rare to find depending on where they are).

-* **Action Feat: Nomadic Alertness**: Can make [[Stat_Awareness | Awareness]] Checks to spot danger while sleeping in the Wilds with no [[Circumstance Modifier | CM]] penalty.
+* **Major Feat: Nomadic Alertness**: Can make [[Stat_Awareness | Awareness]] Checks to spot danger while sleeping in the Wilds with no [[Circumstance Modifier | CM]] penalty.
 * **Typical Upbringing Modifier**: + [[Stat_WIS | WIS]]/[[Stat_FOW | FOW]]/[[Stat_LCK | LCK]], - [[Stat_INT | INT]]/[[Stat_CHA | CHA]]/[[Stat_DIV | DIV]]
-* **Typical Skill Feat Application**: intuit about surviving in the Wilds, foraging, tracking, etc.
+* **Typical Minor Feat Application**: intuit about surviving in the Wilds, foraging, tracking, etc.

 ### Tribal

 This character grew up in a settlement with a strong tribal structure, with hierarchies and clans.
 Dwarven, Fey and Goliath communities are often Tribal.

-* **Action Feat: Tribal Endurance**: Pay 1 Heroism Point to reduce your Exhaustion level by 1 if you can directly tie a current task to your personal sense of duty to your tribe (not doable in Combat).
+* **Major Feat: Tribal Endurance**: Pay 1 Heroism Point to reduce your Exhaustion level by 1 if you can directly tie a current task to your personal sense of duty to your tribe (not doable in Combat).
 * **Typical Upbringing Modifier**: + [[Stat_CHA | CHA]]/[[Stat_DIV | DIV]]/[[Stat_FOW | FOW]], - [[Stat_INT | INT]]/[[Stat_WIS | WIS]]/[[Stat_LCK | LCK]]
-* **Typical Skill Feat Application**: recall specific tribal knowledge and lore (depends on the tribe), intuit hierarchical structures between people, etc.
+* **Typical Minor Feat Application**: recall specific tribal knowledge and lore (depends on the tribe), intuit hierarchical structures between people, etc.

 ### Sylvan

 This character grew up in very small settlement embedded deep within the woods.
 Elven, Fey, and Goblin communities are often Sylvan.

-* **Action Feat: Light Feet**: Ignore difficult terrain due to natural vegetation, forest growth, etc.
+* **Major Feat: Light Feet**: Ignore difficult terrain due to natural vegetation, forest growth, etc.
 * **Typical Upbringing Modifier**: + [[Stat_WIS | WIS]]/[[Stat_DIV | DIV]]/[[Stat_FOW | FOW]], - [[Stat_INT | INT]]/[[Stat_CHA | CHA]]/[[Stat_LCK | LCK]]
-* **Typical Skill Feat Application**: recall fauna and flora lore, intuit animal handling, etc.
+* **Typical Minor Feat Application**: recall fauna and flora lore, intuit animal handling, etc.

 ### Telluric

 This character grew up in a cave-dwelling settlement, deep within cave systems.
 Dwarven, Orc and Goliath communities are often Telluric.

-* **Action Feat: Dark Vision**: See black-and-white in the dark.
+* **Major Feat: Dark Vision**: See black-and-white in the dark.
 * **Typical Upbringing Modifier**: + [[Stat_INT | INT]]/[[Stat_CHA | CHA]]/[[Stat_LCK | LCK]], - [[Stat_WIS | WIS]]/[[Stat_DIV | DIV]]/[[Stat_FOW | FOW]]
-* **Typical Skill Feat Application**: intuit your way through caves and dungeons, recall minerals, mining, and ore lore, etc.
+* **Typical Minor Feat Application**: intuit your way through caves and dungeons, recall minerals, mining, and ore lore, etc.